 - Do you worry about images being pilfered from your website?

 - Do you tell a story with your photographs?
 Do you want to tell stories about your photographs?

 - Do you want your users to react emotionally to your images, or examine them as art, or be impressed with your technical acumen, or Photoshop skills, or amazing timing?

 - Do you present yourself as expensive or inexpensive?
 Do you want to be seen as aloof or accessible?

 - Do you use artificial lighting or natural light?
 Do you use a lot of gear or do you travel light?

 - Do you communicate what it would be like to work with you?
 What do you communicate about what you’re like as a person?

 None of these questions will be answered by the template.
 And that’s just the beginning of a thoughtful exploration of what the website needs to communicate.
 All that—and much more—should be part of the website.
 A template geared for a photographer doesn’t capture the communication needs of the photographer.
 Even with an attractive and functional template, there’s still design to be done.

 Other Resources from Pipsqueak

-We approach project design asking questions which can only be answered using cognitive science—how do people solve problems on a computer?
-How can the computer assist them?
+Some questions we ask during project design are informed by the science of cognition.
+How do people solve problems on a computer?
+What mistakes do they commonly make and why?
+What can technology do to assist them?
 For more on this, please take a look at our Interface Philosophy page on this site.
-Or read our book on this subject: “Interfaces.com: Cognitive Tools for Product Designers.”
-Or take a look at our blog: interfaces.com.
+Or read our book or blog on this subject, shown in the boxes below.
 Or contact us.
-We’ll be happy to help.
+We’d love to help.